zakirafiandraa-netizen/Diagnostify/README.md

 The game features both a **Local Pass-and-Play (Offline) Mode** and a real-time **Online Multiplayer Mode**.

-## 🎮 How to Play
+## How to Play

 ### Roles
-*   **🏥 Civilian (Majority):** You receive the main medical diagnosis (e.g., "Asthma").
+*   **Civilian (Majority):** You receive the main medical diagnosis (e.g., "Asthma").
 Your goal is to describe it without being too obvious, figure out who doesn't know the word, and vote them out.
-*   **🕵️ Undercover:** You receive a closely related differential diagnosis (e.g., "COPD").
+*   **Undercover:** You receive a closely related differential diagnosis (e.g., "COPD").
 You must blend in, pretend you have the Civilian word, and avoid elimination.
-*   **👤 Mr. White:** You receive *no word at all*.
+*   **Mr. White:** You receive *no word at all*.
 You must listen carefully to others, bluff your way through, and try to guess the Civilian word.

 ### Game Phases
 1.  **Role Reveal:** Players secretly view their assigned role and word.